retasquid/CPU5.9/README.md

 # CPU5.5
-a simple CPU for tang ano 9k
+A simple CPU for tang nano 9k